Internship Training Manual

 2. Develop an awareness of the following statutes and legal decisions:

-3. Review CAPS disclosure and consent to record statements with clients during intake sessions and provide appropriate additional disclosures
+1. Review CAPS supervision disclosure with clients during intake sessions and provide appropriate additional disclosures

 Return to table of contents